stephaniemhelm/git_homework/thoughts.md

 Shoutout to someone who has helped me:
 1. My brother-in-law Seth.
 He is a software developer.
 He has supported me every step of the way!
 2. My sister Jen.
 She is attending a different coding school but we muddle through a lot of things together!

+Extra thoughts from mod0 session 3:
+1. git and GitHub take some practice
+2. Make time to practice both!